 Alpacas are intelligent animals and will get used to a routine quickly.

-We have a small paddock which we feed the alpacas in daily.
-They come into the paddock of their own volition for their daily feed.
+We have a small area in each field where we feed the alpacas daily.
+They come into this area of their own volition for their daily feed.
 We let them feed and then relax for a while.

-Within this small paddock we have a small handling area made from close boarded fencing.
-This is again divided into four increasingly smaller pens.
-The alpacas are easily rounded up into this area where any husbandry can be carried out.
-Animals that need specific treatment can be separated out but still remain close to the herd so that they are less stressed.
+Within this small area we have a small handling pen constructed from 4ft high hurdles.
+Animals that need specific treatment can be separated out from the herd but still remain close so that they are less stressed.

 The more thought and planning you put into your husbandry area the easier it is to carry out husbandry tasks and the less stress there is all round.
 We will happily offer advice on the best set up for your husbandry area, it is important to get it right.